Store of Value (VAL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Store of Value Historical Price

-According to the latest data gathered on Store of Value live price page, the current price of Store of Value is 0.00021913USD.
-The circulating supply of Store of Value(VAL) is 998.88M VAL , giving it a market capitalization of $221.86K.
+According to the latest data gathered on Store of Value live price page, the current price of Store of Value is 0USD.
+The circulating supply of Store of Value(VAL) is 998.88M VAL , giving it a market capitalization of $222.22K.

 The Store of Value Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VAL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.